 ITU-T G.709 further states that the Scrambler must operate as a frame synchronous scrambler of sequence length 65,535 (e.g., 216-1), running at the OTUk rate.

 Finally, ITU-T G.709 also states that the Scrambler must use the generating polynomial of 1 + x + x3 + x12 + x16.

 I show a simple diagram of how one can implement the Scrambler within their OTSi/OTUk-a_A_So function design below in Figure 5.

 Figure 5, High-Level Block Diagram of the Frame Synchronous Scrambler

 I discuss the Scrambler function and requirements in greater detail in another post.

-Once the OTSi/OTUk-a_A_So function has scrambled this outbound OTUk data-stream, then it will transmit it over to some sort of Electrical-to-Optical conversion circuitry (which will convert this data-stream into the Optical Format) for transmission.
+Once the OTSi/OTUk-a_A_So function has scrambled this outbound OTUk data stream, it will transmit it to some Electrical-to-Optical conversion circuitry (which will convert this data stream into the Optical Format) for transmission.

 This function does not declare any defect conditions.